 10. "Does My Ring Burn Your Finger"

-In this fiery song from her 2000 album, I Hope You Dance, Lee Ann Womack unabashedly confronts a husband in a marriage gone wrong.
-Clearly brokenhearted, but also maintaining a sense of pride, Womack asks, "Does my ring burn your finger?
-Did my love weigh you down?
-Was the promise too much to keep around?"
-The song's lyrics and Womack's classic voice are paired with equally defiant country instrumentals.
+The song's lyrics and Womack's classic voice are paired with equally timeless country instrumentation.
 The tune, written by Nashville songwriting couple Julie Miller and Buddy Miller, landed at No. 23 on the charts.

 9. "The Fool"